phcs93/group-file-studio/readme.md

 # TO-DO

+- improve the ux
+    - ability to unload .art files
+    - disable upload lookup file button if no palette is loaded
+    - disable upload art files button if no palette is loaded

 - **ability to edit tile pixels with loaded palette colors**

 - ability to edit animations (because these will be messed by the tile reordering feature)